Chloroprene: Hazard controls

 Several epidemiological studies and toxicological reports provide evidence of chloroprene's capability to inflict occupational health and safety concerns.
 However, varying reviews of the degree to which chloroprene should be held responsible for health concerns highlight the criticality of sound scientific research.
 Only one fatality as a result of chloroprene intoxication has been recorded which was a result of cleaning a container used for chloroprene.

 The primary occupational concern for chloroprene is limited to the facilities producing chloroprene and using chloroprene to produce the synthetic rubber, polychloroprene.
-NIOSH developed a list of actions to address specific workplace hazards.
-These actions are represented in their diagram of the "Hierarchy of Controls" shown below with the most effective steps at the top and the least effective at the bottom.

 The high vaporization potential and flammability of chloroprene has significant implications for handling and storage operations in the occupational setting.
 Chloroprene should be stored in closed containers in a cool, well-ventilated area with the temperature no higher than 50 °F. In addition, chloroprene has a high reactivity and should be stored away from oxidizing agents such as perchlorate, peroxides, permanganates, chlorates, nitrates, chlorine, bromine, and fluorine.
 All activities inducing a potential fire hazard should be avoided.
 For instance, smoking, having open flames or using sparking tools to open or close storage containers should be prohibited.
 It is also advised that grounded and bonded metal containers are used for the transport of chloroprene.